ahuxford/NekML/README.md

 ```
 where X corresponds to the specific Python 3 version you have installed.
 An example editted **makenek** file for use with Python 3.6 is located within NekML's 'files' directory.

-3. Copy the **forpy_mod.F90**, and **NekML.f** file from NekML's 'files' directory to your local Nek5000 installation's 'Nek5000/core/3rd_party' directory.
+3. Copy the `forpy_mod.F90`, and `NekML.f` files from NekML's 'files' directory to your local Nek5000 installation's 'Nek5000/core/3rd_party' directory.

-4. Whenever using NekML, a copy of the provided **makefile_usr.inc** file located in the 'files' directory and a copy of the directory 'NekML_PyMods' must both be located in the working directory you want to run Nek5000 from.
+4. Whenever using NekML, a copy of the provided `makefile_usr.inc` file that is located in the 'files' directory and a copy of the directory `NekML_PyMods` must both be located in the working directory you want to run Nek5000 from.
 For example, 'examples/save_h5py' contains **makefile_usr.inc** and the 'NekML_PyMods' directory.

-- 'NekML_PyMods' and **NekML.f** are made to be customized by the user, based on the user's pythonic needs.
+- `NekML_PyMods` and `NekML.f` are made to be customized by the user, based on the user's pythonic needs.
 The provided files are just placeholders to show simple examples of Nek5000 -> python transfers on the fly.

-5. When you run "makenek" you may need to run it up to 3 times (i.e. makenek clean, makenek, makenek, makenek) to complete the compilation of Nek5000 with NekML.
+5. To compile Nek5000 with NekML"makenek" you may need to run it up to 3 times (i.e. makenek clean, makenek, makenek, makenek) to complete the compilation of Nek5000 with NekML.
 There's a compilation bug I never fixed, but it'll still work.
 I think it's something with the makefile_usr.inc file.

 - p.s.
 I get a compilation bug when compiling with gfortran 4.8.5 regarding the c_loc procedure in forpy_mod.F90, but I think the issue doesn't exist for newer compiler versions.